 Surgery: A lasting solution to male breast enlargement

 To correct gynecomastia for his Houston clients, Dr. Wiener will perform surgery – typically a combination of liposuction and direct excision of the fibrous breast tissue.
-Our gynecomastia surgery is done under intravenous anesthesia.

 To begin your male breast reduction in Houston procedure, Dr. Wiener will make a discreet incision along the lower portion of the areola.
 Through that opening, he will surgically remove prominent breast tissue before performing liposuction to remove excess fat.